mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* We re-designed the app user management page for Mendix SSO-enabled environents on the developer portal.
+* We re-designed the app user management page of the Developer Portal for Mendix Cloud environments which are enabled for single sign-on (SSO).

 ### May 13th, 2019